1984 Mannar massacre: The incident

 On December 4, 1984, three Sri Lankan Army jeeps hit a land mine, killing one soldier and wounding eleven others.
 In retaliation, about thirty (30) soldiers went on a rampage, attacking public buildings and civilians in and around Mannar.

 The soldiers attacked the central hospital; stopped vehicles and shot and killed the occupants; shot 15 employees of the post office by lining them up and shooting them, killing eight; opened fire on peasants in fields; and attacked a convent, stripping the nuns of watches, gold crucifixes and chains.
 Another group of soldiers stopped a bus and shot all the male passengers.
 A bus travelling in the opposite direction was also stopped and twenty of its passengers were shot dead.
 Off the main road, an army jeep drove into the village of Parappankadal.
 The soldiers fired indiscriminately, killing 12 of people including a mother nursing her infant child.
 The child survived but three of its toes were blown away by the bullet that killed its mother.
 Murunkan was another village affected the incident.

 By the end, more than 200 people were killed; another 20 were missing, mostly young male Tamils taken to army camps.
 It took three days to transport all the bodies.

 Investigations

 The then Sri Lankan President J.R.
-Jayawardene instituted a Presidential commission to investigate the incident.
+Jayawardene instituted a Presidential Commission of Inquiry to investigate the incident.
 Although many locals were reluctant to participate in the investigation, Mary Bastian, a Roman Catholic priest, participated in the investigation.